The Business Administration Degree Program

 ELIZABETH PURINTON JOHNSON, Ph.D., Chairperson, Department of Organization and the Environment

 Looking for a hands-on, career-oriented degree, but don't want to get boxed into a single career track?
 You should consider the broad-based skill set you'll acquire with a Marist degree in Business Administration.
 You'll be both well-grounded and well-rounded, ready to start your career as a socially responsible manager and leader.
 You'll start with core business courses in marketing, human resource management, finance, operations management, organizational behavior, and law.
-Then you'll choose an area of emphasis--international business, finance, marketing, or human resource management.
+Then you'll choose an area of emphasis--international business, finance, marketing, human resource management, or entrepreneurship.
 Or, you can work with your advisor to construct a customized emphasis.

 Studying business at Marist isn't just done in the classroom.